yoqub-davlatov/S25-core-course-labs/app_python/README.md

 - Verify the time updates on refresh manually.

 ## .gitignore
-Ensure the following are ignored:
+Ensure the following are ignored (if you want to contribute :)):
 - `venv/` (virtual environment files)